hetmanskyi-cloud/AWS/terraform/modules/vpc/README.md

     - Includes a CloudWatch Alarm to monitor for log delivery errors.
 - **Gateway Endpoints**: Configurable S3 and DynamoDB endpoints for private access from all subnets.
 - **Security**: Locks down the default security group by removing all default rules.
+- **Dynamic NACLs**: Network ACLs and their rules are dynamically configurable via input variables, allowing for flexible security postures without modifying the module code.

 ---